hkawash/feature-matching-example/README.md

 Detection step:
 <img alt="detection" src="detection.png" height="256">

-The number of matching is not large (not good) in this example... but may help you find how it works.
+The number of matching is not enough in the above example image, but it may help you find how it works.

 ## Prerequisite